PrairieLearn/PrairieLearn/email.md

 "final-exam"
 ],
 "publiclyShared": true,
-"publiclySharedWithSource": true
 ...

 To help in this process, I have attached a python script which can be used to bulk-update the sharing info in the info.json files of your questions, as well as the list of the questions you currently have shared (publicly and through sharing sets).
+Please copy the files "insert_sharing_info.py", "question_sharing_info.csv", "sharing_sets.csv" into your course directory, and then run `python insert_sharing_info.py` in that directory.

 Starting now, you are able to add these properties to your JSON files, but they will be ignored on sync.